 It is unfortunate that these cuts are affecting customer service.
 Many people who receive Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) benefits are struggling to make ends meet, and they may require immediate services.

-If you suffer from a disability that leaves you unable to work, we suggest contacting a Tulsa Social Security disability attorney to see if you may be eligible for SSDI benefits.
-We offer free consultations, and you may reach us by phone at (918) 587-0050.
+If you suffer from a disability that leaves you unable to work, we suggest contacting a Tulsa Social Security Disability attorney to see if you may be eligible for SSDI benefits.
+We offer free evaluations of your case, and you may reach us by phone at (918) 265-1404.